ludlovian/teme/README.md

 ## Teme objects

-A Teme object can be either *synchronous* or *asynchronous* and is implemented as an object following the iterable and iterator protocols - or the asyncIterable and asyncIterator protocols.
+A Teme object can be either *synchronous* or *asynchronous* and is implemented as an object following the iterable or asyncIterable protocols.

+This means that data evaluation is lazy and pull-oriented, not push-oriented.
+If you do not ask for data, then none is produced.

 ## API

 ### teme

-You create a teme by wrapping an existing iterable (or async version) in `teme`
+You create a teme by wrapping an existing iterable or asyncIterable in `teme`

 ```
 import teme from 'teme'